Simon-Tesla/RaccoonyWebEx/README.md

 ## Changelog

+1.1.2
+- Fixed: issue prevented hotkey handler from initializing correctly. (issue #4)
+- Fixed: unsetting settings wouldn't behave correctly.
+- Fixed: sourceUrl missing from metadata file output.

 1.1.1
-- Fix a bug that prevented the settings UI from operating correctly under certain circumstances.
+- Fixed a bug that prevented the settings UI from operating correctly under certain circumstances.

 1.1.0
 - Added a new UI for managing settings, both on a per-site and a global basis.